maciek21m/gki-calc/README.md

 ## Versioning

 The app uses semantic versioning (x.y.z).
 The current version is displayed in the app subtitle.

-Version is tracked in `package.json` and reflected in `index.html`.
+## ⚡ Zap me if you like it:
+maciek@minibits.cash

 ## License